-Revision Date: 02/04/09, 04/08/15
+Revision Date: 02/04/09, 04/08/15, 03/11/20, 06/15/22, 05/08/24

-New Employees
+New Coalition Employees

-Upon hire, all employees are given the Coalition's current IT policy for receipt and review.
+Upon hire (and within 30 days), all Coalition employees are given the Coalition's current IT policy for receipt and review.
 The employee documents understanding of the policy and their responsibility to secure Coalition IT assets by signing an IT Systems and Security Policies and Procedures Receipt and Acknowledgement Form.
-In addition, those employees who, as part of their job duties, will have access to the states's Enhanced Field System (EFS), the Statewide Reporting System (SRS), and/or the Simplified Point of Entry/Unified Waiting List (SPE/UWL) will review and sign the "Data Security Agreement" (data access and security form) prior to obtaining access and training, and annually thereafter.
+In addition, those employees who, as part of their job duties, will have access to the Single Statewide Information System (SSIS) will review and sign the Department of Education's AUP form (Acceptable Use Policy form) prior to obtaining access and training, and annually thereafter.
+In addition, as a user of the Florida Department of Education Division of Early Learning applications, employees are required to complete DOE's Security Awareness Training within the first 30 days of employment and annually (prior to June 30th) thereafter by successfully attaining a certificate after viewing and testing within the training.
 For auditing purposes, the Coalition maintains documentation of the actual antivirus/data security training materials and staff completion of the trainings.